 Rackley Settlers in United States in the 19th Century

 - Eva May Rackley, aged 25, who landed in America, in 1893

 - Francis Rackley, who settled in America, in 1893

-- W Rackley, aged 43, who emigrated to America from Yateley, in 1894
+- W Rackley, aged 43, who immigrated to America from Yateley, in 1894

 Rackley Settlers in United States in the 20th Century

-- Marie Ada Rackley, aged 29, who emigrated to the United States from Battersea, in 1905
+- Marie Ada Rackley, aged 29, who immigrated to the United States from Battersea, in 1905

 - Jaremiah Rackley, aged 21, who settled in America from Kittamey, Ireland, in 1913

 - Frank Rackley, aged 36, who landed in America, in 1918